Plan cloud hybrid search for SharePoint in Microsoft 365

 Decide how to synchronize Active Directories

 When your on-premises content is crawled, parsed and encrypted, the access control lists (ACLs) for each item are crawled too.
-The Office 365 search index stores the ACLs together with the item, so the system needs to be able to recognize an on-premises user as the same person in Office 365.
-When you've set up Active Directory synchronization between your on-premises network (Windows Server Active Directory) and your Office 365 tenant (Windows Azure Active Directory), the system maps and translates the ACLs to the right users, and the users get security trimmed search results from the Office 365 index.
+The Microsoft 365 search index stores the ACLs together with the item, so the system needs to be able to recognize an on-premises user as the same person in Microsoft 365.
+When you've set up Active Directory synchronization between your on-premises network (Windows Server Active Directory) and your Microsoft 365 organization (Windows Azure Active Directory), the system maps and translates the ACLs to the right users, and the users get security trimmed search results from the Microsoft 365 index.

 There are two methods to synchronize Active Directories: